 Belvue Guesthouse is ideal for those wishing to continue to exercise extra precautions.

 Our studios are self-catering (with kitchenettes), so there are no communal breakfasts and no need to interact with other guests or the hosts.
 We already leave our guests to their own devices (unless they need us), but have also instigated contact-free check-in/check-out.
-Rooms are cleaned to an exacting standard, with extra sanitisation of surfaces and touch points such as handles and light switches.
+Rooms are cleaned to an exacting standard, with extra sanitisation.
 Your stay can be entirely independent, while enjoying everything this Area of Outstanding Natural Beauty can offer.
 On sunny days you can have a coffee in our outside guest area, with socially distanced tables.

 Book with confidence

-As a matter of principle, we have refunded in full any guest who were not allowed to travel due to the government lockdown (unless they asked us to reschedule, which we appreciated).
-We did so, because we believe it was the right thing to do and we’ll do so again, if you book with us and are not allowed to travel due to lockdown, or we are not allowed to be open.
+As a matter of principle, we have refunded in full any UK guests who were not allowed to travel due to the government lockdown (unless they asked us to reschedule, which we appreciated).
+We did so, because we believe it was the right thing to do and we’ll do so again, if you book with us and are not allowed to travel due to a UK lockdown, or we are not allowed to be open.